Welcome to the Home of The Boston Jazz Chronicles

 Troy Street Publishing is an independent publisher developing print and online content about the social and regional history of Boston and Massachusetts in the middle years of the twentieth century.
 Visit About Us to see what’s doing on Troy Street.

-People are reading The Boston Jazz Chronicles, so check out the reviews and testimonials from Arts Fuse, Library Journal, Nat Hentoff, Carol Sloane, George Wein, Eric Jackson, and more!
+People are reading The Boston Jazz Chronicles.
+Check out the reviews and testimonials from Arts Fuse, Library Journal, Nat Hentoff, Carol Sloane, George Wein, Eric Jackson, Bob Porter, and more.

 News from Troy Street